Our Learning Philosophy

 Voice makes this easier

 Speaking is faster than writing and more natural than typing.
 More importantly, spoken explanation tends to be less polished - you catch yourself mid-sentence, backtrack, rephrase.
-That kind of stumbling is actually useful.
+That kind of stumbling is useful.
 It shows you where your understanding is fuzzy in ways that a neatly typed sentence might hide.

 The tutor follows your reasoning, not a script